 Let’s now look in greater detail at a research question example and how you can logically embed it into the Introduction to make it a powerful focal point and ignite the reader’s interest about the importance of your research:

 You should start by giving your reader a brief overview of knowledge or previous studies already performed in the context of your research topic.

 The topic of one of my research papers was “investigating the value of diabetes as an independent predictor of death in people with end-stage renal disease (ESRD).”
 So in the Introduction, I first presented the basic knowledge that diabetes is the leading cause of end-stage renal disease (ESRD) and thus made the reader better understand our interest in this specific study population.
 I then presented previous studies already showing that diabetes indeed seems to represent an independent risk factor for death in the general population.
 However, very few studies had been performed in the ESRD population and those only yielded controversial results.

 Example: “It seems well established that there is a link between diabetic nephropathy and hypertensive nephropathy and end-stage renal disease (ESRD) in Western countries.
 In 2014, 73% of patients in US hospitals had comorbid ESRD and type 2 diabetes (1, 2, 3)…”

 b) The Unknown

-In our example, this “controversy” flags the “unknown” or “problematic” and therefore provides strong reasons why further research is justified.
+In our example, this “controversy” flags the “unknown” or “problematic” and therefore provides strong reasons for why further research is justified.
 The unknown should be clearly stated or implied by using phrases such as “were controversial” (as in our example), “…has not been determined,” or “…is unclear.”
-By clear stating what is “Unknown,” you indicate that your research is new and this creates a smooth transition into your research question.
+By clearly stating what is “unknown,” you indicate that your research is new.
+This creates a smooth transition into your research question.